 Brief attempts to discover the suspected autoantigen – the protein the authors believed the FM patients’ IgG was binding to – were fruitless but suggested it was not a common one.

-The idea that something in plasma may be causing FM brings up, of course, the intriguing question, given the similar findings, whether the same process is occurring in ME/CFS.
-One wonders as well whether the adrenergic autoantibody findings from Scheibenbogen’s ME/CFS work could apply as well.
+The idea that something in plasma may be causing FM brings up, of course, the intriguing question, given the similar findings, of whether the same process is occurring in ME/CFS.
+One wonders as well whether the adrenergic autoantibody findings from Scheibenbogen’s ME/CFS work could apply.

-- The study filtered IgG antibodies out of the blood of people with fibromyalgia and healthy control and then introduced them to mice.
+- The study filtered IgG antibodies out of the blood of people with fibromyalgia and healthy controls and then introduced them to mice.

 - The mice receiving the IgG antibodies from the FM patients quickly developed fibromyalgia-like symptoms; i.e. they became hypersensitive to pain, pressure, and heat, and their grip strength declined.
 The mice receiving the IgG antibodies from the healthy controls remained unchanged.